TPD insurance claims in Victoria

 Superannuation Claims – Death and Total and Permanent Disability Benefits

-If you are injured or develop an illness, you may be able to claim a ‘total and permanent disablement’ (TPD) benefit from your superannuation fund.
-In the event of your death, your family may also be able to claim a ‘death’ benefit from your superannuation fund.
+In the event of your death, your family may also be able to claim a superannuation death benefit from your superannuation account.

 Death and TPD benefits can be very substantial and often worth hundreds of thousands of dollars.